-Rayon, modal and lyocell are produced from renewable cellulosic plants such Bamboo, beech trees, and pine trees.
-Read more..
+The cellulose used Rayon, modal and lyocell produced from renewable cellulosic plants such as Bamboo, beech trees, and pine trees.

-Viscose and Acetate, derived from cellulose were almost all the man-made fibres in existence before World War II.
-During the 1930s, after intensive fibre research, several new synthetic fibres were produced experimentally which led to the production of nylon..
-Read more..
+Man-made fibre.
+Viscose and Acetate, derived from cellulose, were almost all the human-made fibres in existence before World War II.
+During the 1930s, after intensive fibre research, several new synthetic fibres were produced which led to the production of nylon.